scottyzen/woonuxt/README.md

 `woonuxt_base/` is the parent Nuxt layer that provides WooNuxt's storefront; it is not a separately runnable package.
 Add custom pages, components, and configuration in the root project as a child layer.

-## Static Deployment
+## Deployment

-WooNuxt's default deployment is a fully static Nuxt site.
-Use `npm run generate`; it prerenders the site during the build and does not require SSR or ISR hosting, and does not require any `NITRO_PRESET` override — `nuxt generate` always produces a static build on its own.

-The committed provider configuration files handle the build command and output for Netlify and Vercel.
-Publishing the `dist` folder instead of `.output/public` serves prerendered HTML without Nuxt's hashed `/_nuxt` JS/CSS bundle — the deploy loads a blank/broken page.
-Always publish `.output/public`.
+Netlify uses a static Nuxt build and Netlify Image CDN.
+Vercel uses Nitro's Vercel server preset so Vercel Image Optimization and WooNuxt's ISR route rules run at request time.
+Publishing the `dist` folder instead of `.output/public` for a static build serves prerendered HTML without Nuxt's hashed `/_nuxt` JS/CSS bundle — the deploy loads a blank/broken page.

 ### Netlify

 1. Import the repository as a new Netlify site.
 2. Confirm `netlify.toml` build command is `npm run generate` and publish directory is `.output/public` (don't override these in the dashboard).
-3. Set `GQL_HOST` and `NUXT_IMAGE_DOMAINS` in **Site configuration → Environment variables**.
+3. Set `GQL_HOST`, `NUXT_IMAGE_DOMAINS`, and `NUXT_IMAGE_PROVIDER=netlify` in **Site configuration → Environment variables**.
-4. `NUXT_IMAGE_PROVIDER` is optional.
-Leave it unset for the safe `none` provider (serves original image URLs).
-Only set `NUXT_IMAGE_PROVIDER=netlify` if you deliberately want Netlify's image CDN.
-5. Deploy.
+4. Deploy.

 ### Vercel

 1. Import the repository as a Vercel project.
 Nuxt is detected automatically.
-2. Set `GQL_HOST` and `NUXT_IMAGE_DOMAINS` in **Settings → Environment Variables**.
+2. Set `GQL_HOST`, `NUXT_IMAGE_DOMAINS`, and `NUXT_IMAGE_PROVIDER=vercel` in **Settings → Environment Variables**.
-3. `NUXT_IMAGE_PROVIDER` is optional.
-Leave it unset for the safe `none` provider.
-Only set `NUXT_IMAGE_PROVIDER=vercel` if you deliberately want Vercel's image optimization.
-4. Do not override the build command or output directory in the Vercel dashboard; `vercel.json` already sets `npm run generate` and publishes the generated `.output/public` directory.
+3. Do not override the build command or output directory in the Vercel dashboard; `vercel.json` builds with `NITRO_PRESET=vercel npm run build` and emits Vercel's server/function output.
-5. Deploy.
+4. Deploy.

 ::warning
-Never set `NUXT_IMAGE_PROVIDER=ipx` on a static deployment — `ipx` requires a running Nuxt server.
-It only breaks image rendering; it does not cause the missing `/_nuxt` bundle problem above.
+Never set `NUXT_IMAGE_PROVIDER=ipx` on Netlify static hosting or any static export.
+IPX needs a running Nuxt server.
+Use `netlify` for Netlify, `vercel` for Vercel, and reserve `ipx` for a self-hosted Nuxt server.
 ::

 WooNuxt deliberately has no `.nvmrc` or `package.json#engines` entry.
 Use the current Node.js version supported by your host rather than adding a pin unless your own customization has a documented compatibility requirement.